hypothe/sciroc_darknet_bridge/README.md

 	- [x] Script a simple component to periodically publish an image as if it were a video stream
 	- [x] Write the remaining two children/implementation of the generic bridge Action Server
 - Aug, 22:
-	- [ ] Run tests on the whole infrastructure
+	- [x] Run tests on the whole infrastructure
-	- [ ] Fix emerged issues in the bridge
+	- [x] Fix emerged issues in the bridge
-- Aug, 23:
+- Aug, 24:
+	- [x] Test detection on a pre-recorded video
 	- [ ] Select images for the custom yolo database
 	- [ ] Start labeling those images